Discover picturesque Croatia islands while island hopping

 With around 210 inhabitants, Split is the second largest city in Croatia.
 The city looks back on 000 years of history.
 This can still be felt in the city.
 In their buildings.
 In their places. in the churches.
 Along the waterfront.
 In the fortress of Klis, which is a few kilometers outside the city.
 Or in the Sustipan Park, from which there are beautiful views of the Split beaches and Croatian islands open.
 The Diocletian's Palace in Split, which is a UNESCO World Heritage Site, is particularly worth seeing.

-One or more days before or after a Island hopping tour * spend through Croatian islands.
+Here you can easily spend one or more days before or after an island hopping tour through Croatian islands.
 Here you can find out what to do in Split (English).
 Split is also a port city.
 Ferries to the islands off the coast depart from here.

 Trogir is well suited for a stay on Croatia's coast